Ukrainian refugees find route to US goes through Mexico

 At the Tijuana airport, weary travelers who enter Mexico as tourists in Mexico City or Cancun are directed to a makeshift lounge in the terminal with a sign in black marker that reads, “Only for Ukrainian Refugees.”
 It is the only place to register to enter the U.S.

-About 200 to 300 Ukrainians were being admitted daily at the San Ysidro crossing this week, with hundreds more arriving in Tijuana, according to volunteers who manage the waiting list.
-There were 973 families or single adults waiting on Tuesday.
+About 400 Ukrainians were admitted to the United States Wednesday in San Diego, while about 700 more arrived in Tijuana, according to volunteers who manage the waiting list.
+That imbalance lengthens the waiting list, which stood at 973 families or single adults Tuesday.

 U.S officials told volunteers they aim to admit about 550 Ukrainians daily as processing moves to a nearby crossing that is temporarily closed to the public.
 CBP didn’t provide numbers in response to questions about operations and plans, saying only that it has expanded facilities in San Diego to deal with humanitarian cases.